What Is the Right of First Refusal?

 - procedures to be carried out and other details of the proposed sale of the freehold

-It’s really important for the freeholder to get the Offer Notice right in the first place – so the offer notice should always be drafted by a specialist property lawyer with plenty of experience of freehold purchase work.
+It’s really important for the freeholder to get the Offer Notice right in the first place.
+That’s why the offer notice should always be drafted by a specialist property lawyer with plenty of experience of freehold purchase work.

 The right of first refusal – can I automatically buy my freehold?